Becheler/Becheler.github.io/index.md

 As an illustration, I maintain [Quetzal](pages/quetzal/home), a C++ template library easing the development of population genetics simulators based on gene genealogies.

+One of my hobbies is drawing, and I ~~try to~~ maintain a [blog](pages/blog/home) using these doodles to communicate about programming concepts.